 We consider complaints to be an opportunity to reflect and learn from the experience of an individual using our service.
-We welcome the feedback from individuals regarding our services and decisions we have made.
+We welcome feedback about our services and the decisions we have made.

 We are committed to leading and promoting diversity, equal opportunities and supporting human rights in terms of the commissioning of services for the community and as a leading employer.